JosephLai241/The-Struggle/README.md

 # Installation

+First, you will need a [Rust installation][Rust Official Site] in order to compile The Struggle.

-Run these commands to build The Struggle:
+Then run these commands to build The Struggle:

 ```bash
 $ git clone https://www.github.com/JosephLai241/The-Struggle